syncfusion-content/maui-docs/MAUI/ImageEditor/getting-started.md

 ![GettingStarted in .NET Maui ImageEditor](images\getting-started\imageeditor-gettingstarted.png)

+N> If we set the Stream source with a local variable, the stream will be closed after it is used by the image, and we cannot process the stream again.
+So we recommend using stream images using the Lamba function so that we can process them whenever needed.

 ## Show or hide toolbar

 To show or hide the toolbar, set the [`ShowToolbar`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.SfImageEditor.html#Syncfusion_Maui_ImageEditor_SfImageEditor_ShowToolbar) property to either true or false.
 By default, the [`ShowToolbar`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.SfImageEditor.html#Syncfusion_Maui_ImageEditor_SfImageEditor_ShowToolbar) property is set to `true`.